omeka/omeka-s-enduser/docs/modules/sharing.md

 # Sharing

 The [Sharing module](https://omeka.org/s/modules/Sharing){target=_blank} allows you to add buttons to site pages which visitors can use to share and embed content from your site on social media or via email.
+Sharing also includes [Open Graph meta elements](https://ogp.me/){target=_blank} in the `<head>` of each item page on your site, so that items will display when shared on social media.

 Currently, Sharing supports the following options: